vgbs/dsp-documentation/email/rest-integration.md

 * Mailpit UI can be accessed from [https://mailpit.qa.dsp.vaillant-group.cloud/](https://mailpit.qa.dsp.vaillant-group.cloud/) (Internal) and [https://mailpit-qa.dsp.vaillant-group.com/](https://mailpit-qa.dsp.vaillant-group.com/) (External).

+## Using templates

+Before you are able to send out an E-Mail template in prod, it needs to be activated in Brevo.

+If you plan to use templates using the Proxy, please note that the templating in QA is not fully compliant with the templating in Brevo.
+The reason for that is, that we're fetching the template and render it using custom logic, which might lead to a slightly different result.

+Currently, the following limitations are known on QA:

+**Implementation Differences**
+- The `truncatechars` filter puts a whitespace in front of the truncation

+**Unsupported Filters**
+- `time_parse`
+- `date`
+- `date_i18n`
+- `time_add_date`
+- `time_in_location`

 ### Important
 * It is not possible to send out emails from QA to real inboxes.